 Gaston College Graduates Scholarships – Students graduating with an AA, AS or AAS from Gaston College and who apply to and are accepted into the Adult Degree Program within one calendar year of graduation may be eligible for one of two scholarships offered by Belmont Abbey College.

-Central Piedmont Community College Scholarship – Students graduating with an AA, AS or AAS from Central Piedmont Community College and who apply to and are accepted into the Adult Degree Program within one calendar year of graduation may be eligible for one of two scholarships offered by Belmont Abbey College.
+Central Piedmont Community College Scholarship – Students graduating with an AA, AS or AAS from Central Piedmont Community College and who apply to and are accepted into the Center for Continuing & Professional Studies within one calendar year of graduation may be eligible for one of two scholarships offered by Belmont Abbey College.

 Belmont Abbey College Grant – Students who are not eligible for the Federal Pell Grant will receive $50 per semester from Belmont Abbey College.